Pollinator value: Low. Larval host to more than 100 butterfly and moth caterpillar species.

-An easy-to-grow shrub that in summer produces hazelnuts, harvested in fall, that can be roasted and eaten, ground into flour or left for the birds and squirrels.
-Makes a great screen or hedge and also grows well in open woodland areas where it can stretch out.
+An easy-to-grow shrub producing summer hazelnuts.
+Harvested in fall, the nuts can be roasted and eaten, ground into flour or left for the birds and squirrels as well as turkey and other large birds.

+Hazelnut makes a great screen or hedge and also grows well in open woodland areas where it can stretch out.
 Yellowish-brown catkins appear late winter.
 Fall color ranges from bright yellow to shades of orange, red and purple.